Want to learn how to schedule an email in Outlook?

 Then, click on Next.

 In the Select conditions list, click on the checkboxes you want to apply to outgoing emails.
-If you’re going to delay all your outgoing emails, clear all the checkboxes and select Next.
+If you want to defer delivery of all your outgoing emails, clear all the checkboxes and select Next.

-If you didn’t select any of the checkboxes, you’d have to click Yes on the new window to apply the rule for all your outgoing emails.
+If you didn’t select any of the checkboxes, you’d have to click Yes on the new window to apply the rule for each outgoing message.

 Then, click Next in the Rules Wizard.